p-bodson/CS361/README.md

 The goal of creating this ledger program, however, is to uphold the Cognitive Style Heuristics, and utilize a microservice architecture.

-The base program is the ledger that connects to a relational database (sqlite) to record transactions.
+The base program is the ledger that a JSON file containing the accounts and transactions.

-The basic features are viewing a balance, a register of an account, and a profit/loss between two dates.
+The basic features are viewing a balance, the chart of accounts, and a register of an account.
+One can also add and delete transactions and accounts.

 ## CSH